 Continuing this trend, in December 2017, Snapchat released Lens Studio, where both users and advertisers were able to create custom filters and apply them to personal snaps and sponsored content.

-Another two years later, in 2019, Snapchat further enhanced its AR lenses functionality by letting users transform pets, hands, bodies and famous landmarks around the world with augmented reality.
-For example, Snapchat users can now change floor into lava with the “Ground Transformation” feature.
+Another two years later, in 2019, Snapchat further enhanced its AR lens functionality by letting users transform pets, hands, bodies, and famous landmarks around the world with augmented reality.
+For example, Snapchat users can now change floors into lava with the “Ground Transformation” feature.
 Forbes argues that this feature is the next one to be exploited by brands, as any terrain now can be turned into a branded landscape.

 AR lenses on SnapChat.
 Source: Destination Jeddah

 Currently, Snapchat lenses have evolved from mere entertainment into a full-scale social environment and digital economy that facilitates user interaction and customer engagement.
 In fact, users now earn money by creating custom filters and selling them to the Snapchat community and brands (certain creators charge brands up to $30,000 for AR lenses).